Daisuke Sakata: Club career

 He first played for Yokohama Flügels youth team but became a Yokohama F. Marinos youth player when both teams merged in 1999.
 He was promoted to the top team in 2001.
 His first league appearance came on June 16, 2001 in a 0-2 defeat by FC Tokyo at the International Stadium Yokohama.
 His first league goal came on August 18, 2001 when he scored the lone goal against Kashiwa Reysol at Kashiwanoha Stadium.
 He became a regular player from 2003.
 The club won the champions 2003 and 2004 J1 League.

-Sakata joined Superleague Greece side Aris in 2011 after ten years at Yokohama F. Marinos but only stayed for a short time before returning to FC Tokyo for the 2nd half of the season.
+Sakata joined Super League Greece side Aris in 2011 after ten years at Yokohama F. Marinos but only stayed for a short time before returning to FC Tokyo for the 2nd half of the season.

 In January 2012 it was announced he had signed for Avispa Fukuoka in J2 League.
 Avispa won the 3rd place in 2015 J2 League and was promoted to J1 League.
 However Avispa finished at the bottom place in 2016 J1 League and was relegated to J2 in a year.
 He opted to retire end of 2017 season.